WWE News: ‘Friday Night SmackDown’ Superstar Opens Up About His Backstage Heat

 WWE superstar Matt Riddle is known for his outspoken opinions, some of which have upset some of the company’s top superstars and legends.
-During a recent interview, he opened up about how his colleagues and management might perceive him, revealing that he understands why he rubs people the wrong way.
+During a recent interview with the Hindustan Times, he opened up about how his colleagues and management might perceive him, revealing that he understands why he rubs people the wrong way.

 Riddle — who will make his Friday Night SmackDown debut in the coming weeks — mentioned Vince McMahon and Bill Goldberg while elaborating on the matter.
 Earlier this year, it was reported that McMahon didn’t like the superstar due to his comments.
 Riddle’s vocal criticism of Goldberg, meanwhile, led to a confrontation backstage.
 According to Riddle, people don’t like him because his criticism is often misconstrued.